 In analogy with Type I PCSEL, we plot $\delta$ from Eq.~\ref{eq.8} as a function of $ff_1$ and $\Delta$, as shown in Fig.~\ref{fig:DoubLat_delta}.
-For comparison, FMM-based values of $\delta$ are also provided along the cross-sections $\Delta=0.46a$ and $ff_1=10\%$ in Figs.~\ref{fig:DoubLat_delta2}(a) and (b), respectively.
+For comparison, FMM-based values of $\delta$ are also provided along the cross-sections $ff_1=10\%$ and $\Delta=0.46a$ in Figs.~\ref{fig:DoubLat_delta2}(a) and (b), respectively.
 As seen, the FEM- and FMM-based values of $\delta$ are generally in good agreement.
-However, Fig.~\ref{fig:DoubLat_delta2}(a) also reveals an anomalous increase of the FEM-based $\delta$ for $ff_1>6 \%$ at $\Delta=0.44a$ and $7\%\leq ff_1\leq13\%$, as well as in other localized regions (e.g., dark spots in the colormap) of the illustrated domain.
-Our preliminary data show that these anomalies are not reproduced by the corresponding FMM results.
-We attribute this behavior to a numerical artifact specific to the FEM implementation.
-Additional localized anomalies of unclear origin are also visible as isolated dark points in the colormap plot of Fig.~\ref{fig:DoubLat_delta}.
+However, FEM-based data in Fig.~\ref{fig:DoubLat_delta} also reveal abrupt variations in $\delta$, for example at $\Delta=0.44a$ and $7\%\leq ff_1\leq13\%$, as well as in other localized regions (e.g., dark spots in the colormap) of the illustrated domain.
+Our preliminary data show that these anomalies are not reproduced by the FMM results, suggesting that they arise from numerical artifacts specific to the FEM implementation.

 The colormap plot shows a gradual increase of error $\delta$ with $ff_1$ and its decrease with $\Delta$.
 While in the Type I PCSEL, we observed a triggered at $ff\approx14 \%$ exponential increase of $\delta$ mainly due to growing $\Delta\alpha_\text{A}$, here instead a permanent near-linear increase takes place, arising from a balanced contribution of $\Delta\alpha_{\text{A}}$ and $\Delta\alpha_{\text{B}}$.
 Since the $C_4$ rotational symmetry of a square lattice is broken by the double-lattice pattern, the symmetry protection of the at-$\Gamma$ BIC states gets lifted, as evidenced by significant values of $\alpha_{\text{A,B}}$ in all methods, except when $\Delta=0.5a$.
 The resulting radiative states can therefore be classified as symmetry-broken quasi-BIC states, in contrast to the leaky quasi-BIC states demonstrated in Type I PCSEL.
 Note that in the symmetry-broken case, both modes A and B become radiative simultaneously as $\Delta$ deviates from $0.5a$, while in the Type I lattice with a single hole, mode B becomes leaky first.